Buying a Car Without A Title

 • Pressure from the seller – Unusual pressure from the seller or urgency for selling are warning signs of a potential scam.
 This is especially true if they don’t let you take the car to a mechanic or won’t allow you to have another third party inspect it.
 The seller may say they need to sell the car quickly because they’re moving out of state or some other urgency.
 But the truth is, they may not want you to find out about any issues with the car before you buy it.

-• VIN is missing, scratched off or looks altered in any way – A VIN is a 17-digit code on the car that is used to identify it.
+• VIN number is missing, scratched off or looks altered in any way – A VIN number is a 17-digit code on the car that is used to identify it.
 If you’re wondering where the VIN is on a car, you can find these located on the dashboard or the inside of the driver’s door.
 There are usually additional VINs stamped into other parts of the car.
 If any of these VINs are missing, scratched off or look like they’ve been tampered with, it’s a sign that the car may be stolen or not legitimate.
 This is especially true if you find they don’t match each other or the paperwork.

 • VIN check returns unusual or no records – If you can’t find the car in public record databases such as Carfax, the National Motor Vehicle Title Information System (NMVTIS) or AutoCheck, it’s a red flag that the car may have been stolen or is not legitimate.
 As we have mentioned, in some cases, there are legitimate reasons why the seller doesn’t have a title for the car.
 But if they are unwilling to provide alternative proof of ownership or work with you to get a new title, it’s a sign that something is wrong.
 So it’s always best to avoid these types of cars and sellers altogether.